robenkleene/Dotfiles/install/man/markdown/emacs/emacs-search-replace.md

 ## Special

+These searches go to a different ring than regular searches, to get a previous symbol search, start the search with `M-s _`.

-- `M-s .`: Search for symbol at point
+- `M-s .` (`isearch-forward-symbol-at-point`): Search for symbol at point
 - `M-s M-.`: Search for thing at point
 - `M-s w`: Word search
 - `M-s _`: Symbol search